Dollar surges on funding crunch as virus roils global equities

 The dollar has also surged against many emerging market currencies, highlighting the growing sense of risk aversion across the globe.

-Early in Asian trading, the dollar rose to a record high against the Mexican peso.
+Early in Asian trading, the dollar rose to a record high against the Mexican peso MXN=.

-So far this year the dollar is up 26% against Brazil’s real, up around 8% against the Korean won and up 15% against the Indonesian rupiah.
+So far this year the dollar is up 26% against Brazil's real BRL=, up around 8% against the Korean won KRW= and up 15% against the Indonesian rupiah IDR=.

 Republicans and Democrats in the U.S. Senate are trying to complete a deal on a $1 trillion-plus bill aimed at stemming the coronavirus pandemic’s economic fallout for workers, industries and small businesses.